prpole/columbia_orals/polefrone_preoral_b2.md

 conceptual frontier gives rise to an *act of imaginative social projection* on the part of the characters or the narrative itself.
-But the gradient of density from Norris's work to Roth's corresponds to the attainability of these new formations and the perceived agency in resisting the dominant culture.
+But the gradient of density from Norris's work to Roth's corresponds to the attainability of these new formations and the speculator's perceived agency in resisting the dominant culture.
 Density, then, finally determines the amount of agency granted to the speculative mode of political creativity that the presence of a frontier tends to inspire.

 On one pole, Norris's *McTeague* and *The Octopus* depict the search for the lost frontier for those whose spatial imagination is defined by areas of low population density.
-His American-born rural workers keep the American West and its ethos alive, although not necessarily stable, until their community structure is dismantled by the intervention of a global system based on density.
+His American-born rural workers keep the American West and its ethos alive, although not necessarily stable, until their community structure is dismantled by the intervention of a global system based on (and reliant on) density.
 On the other pole is Henry Roth's *Call It Sleep*, in which the only choices presented by what we might call the "full frontier" are one of two dominant cultures: assimilation to American culture or identification with an enclave of immigrant culture.
 The attempt to inhabit density without such acquiescence is nearly suicidal for individual and community alike.
-By suspending density, and thus the frontier, in a fixed state, Gilman presents a middle way, in which the dominant culture is subject to a constant process of inventive refinement without engaging in capitalist forms of unrestrained growth.
-Nevertheless, it is a middle state of political agency in the extent to which it makes dissensus impossible.
+Gilman presents a middle way.
+By suspending density, and thus the frontier, in a fixed state, her narrative creates conditions in which the dominant culture is subject to a constant process of inventive refinement without engaging in capitalist forms of unrestrained growth.
+Nevertheless, it is a compromise of political agency in the extent to which this totalizing (if flexible) dominant culture makes dissensus impossible.

 ### Materiality and Social Formation in the Frontier Thesis

+Why link density with the frontier, though, and how is it possible that the frontier would have just as much to do with an urban setting as a rural one?
+Density's association with the frontier is in part the remnant of a bygone geographical measurement, but the cultural significance of this marginal state is established by Frederick Jackson Turner's influential discussion of the frontier's *end*.
+Geographically, the frontier is the "margin" of a settlement and an area with two inhabitants or fewer per square mile (US Census Bureau, Turner 199).
+But to Turner, the frontier is "is the outer edge of the wave-- the meeting point between savagery and civilization," less a matter of figures than of valuation (200).

+Nevertheless, in understanding the basis of this valuation, he draws an important link for frontier mentality with density itself:

->the frontier is the outer edge of the wave-- the meeting point between savagery and civilization....
-The American frontier is sharply distinguished from the European frontier---a fortified boundary line running through dense populations.
+> The American frontier is sharply distinguished from the European frontier---a fortified boundary line running through dense populations.
 The most significant thing about the American frontier is, that it lies at the hither edge of free land.
 (200)

+What Turner calls the "hither edge of free land" we must in 2016 rephrase as the "hither edge of seizable land," but the distinction can nevertheless be useful.
+The relative density of contiguous areas gives rise to entirely distinct cultural forms.
+The European frontier is an imaginary line drawn based on premises entirely cultural and political.
+The American frontier is defined by the social and cultural tendencies that result from encounters with a more material (and therefore more fundamental) difference in land use.

+This material determination of social forms by density is too complex to be called mechanistic, but to Turner's mind it exhibits a clear trend in which the old-world and new-world material base give rise to drastically different types of development.
 The version of social development that occurs in situations of high density includes the "evolution of institutions...such as the rise of representative government; the differentiation of simple colonial governments into complex organs; the progress from primitive industrial society, without division of labor, up to manufacturing civilization" (200).
+European, high-density development takes the form of increasing complexity because expansion is impossible.
+This description has interesting (if, perhaps, unintended) resonances with a Marxist base-superstructure theory of historical development, in which changes to the "real foundation" of a given society correspond to changes in the "legal and political superstructure...to which correspond definite forms of social consciousness" (qtd. in Williams 75).
+Turner's major contribution in this light is to add population density as a major determinant in frontier contexts, but it is hardly a single determining variable.
+Conditions of high density rely not only on the material conditions of production and distribution.
+They also rely on the foundation of all material relations, the conditions of the soil in an ever-changing landscape (or the means to import the fruits of such soil from elsewhere).[^soil] Therefore, the European form of development-as-complexity *has* to take into consideration the conditions that enable it.
+For every high-density form of society, there is a division of labor that goes beyond its bounds, whether it is the "country" immediately beyond the "city" or someone else's country, coopted for the sustenance of cities far away.[^world-ecology] This elaboration will become important when discussing the frontier in the eyes of soil-conscious novelists like Norris and Gilman.

-The process Turner describes has interesting (if, perhaps, unintended) resonances with a Marxist base-superstructure theory of historical development.
-Density relies not only on the material conditions of production and distribution but on the foundation of all material analysis, the conditions of the soil in an ever-changing landscape.
-But as the frontier continues and formerly unpopulated areas increase in density, a Europeanization of frontier development occurs, and the frontier begins to resemble heavily populated areas.
-As the frontier continues to move outwards, Turner suggests, we witness in what *was* frontier a "recurrence of the process of evolution in each western area reached in the process of expansion," or in other words, a shift from the limitless (American) paradigm of the frontier to the dense and limited (European) paradigm (200) Thus, the movement of the American frontier is not only a situation of changing density.
-It is a shifting dialectical relationship between land and social formations in which density figures as an essential middle term.
+The endless expanse of "country" in America, so long as it existed, allowed for continual development by expansion simultaneously with development by complexity.
+The frontier is continually settled then, a "wave" of density moving outwards, but in the region just behind the wave a Europeanization of frontier development occurs, and it begins to resemble development in heavily populated areas.
+As the frontier continues to move outwards, Turner suggests, we witness in what *was* frontier a "recurrence of the process of evolution in each western area reached in the process of expansion," or in other words, a shift from the limitless (American) paradigm of the frontier to the dense and limited (European) paradigm (200).
+Here, then, is the real loss of the frontier---not the loss of density *per se*, as the quantitative thinking of the census bureau might have us believe.
+The movement of the American frontier is a situation of changing density, but its loss results from a shifting dialectical relationship between land and social formations in which this density figures as an essential middle term.

-In the US --- frontier allows for the construction of the *local* as a community paradigm---a concept that relies dialectically on the destruction of localism through globalization.
-The "frontier" as a literary determinant is an act of mind arising in conditions of increasing density---a scramble to regain what is lost---and what is lost tends to be inflected with European communal structures[, especially in the case of immigrants.]
+In the literature, we see a response to this loss.
+The response takes the form of attempted reclamation, which is always impossible.
+But the form these responses take bears a clear relation to the relevant conditions of density.

 ### Community Without Density on the Vanishing Frontier